Copyright © by ATLAS.ti Scientific Software Development GmbH, Berlin. All rights reserved.

 If you have purchased an individual license from the ATLAS.ti web shop, your license has been added to your account.
 The next step is to activate it.

-Similarly, if you are a member of a team of users under a multi-user license, you have received a license key, an invitation code, or invitation link from the person or office that manages the license.
+Similarly, if you are a member of a team of users under a multi-user license, you have received a license key, an invitation code, or invitation link from the person who manages the license.

 The ATLAS.ti License Management System allocates seats of multi-user license dynamically.
 This means, you are assigned the first free seat under your license.
 If all seats are occupied, you will be allocated the next seat that opens up.